psaikido/hugle.uk/content/suttas/mn/143-anathapindika.md

 ---
-title: "MN 143 Anāthapiṇḍikovāda Sutta: Advice to Anāthapiṇḍikovāda"
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+bannerTitle: Pali Canon Anthology
+title: Anathapindika
+type: suttas/mn
 ---

+#### MN 143 Anāthapiṇḍikovāda Sutta: Advice to Anāthapiṇḍikovāda

 Anāthapiṇḍikovāda the householder is very ill.
-Sariputra goes to see him and says:
+Sariputra goes to see him and
+says:

 You should train yourself thus: I won't cling to the eye, my consciousness will not be dependent on the eye.

 He then adds not to cling to the ear, nose, tongue, body, forms, sounds, smells, tastes, feelings, perceptions and the whole world.

 [Full text](https://www.dhammatalks.org/suttas/MN/MN143.html)